 For more information please contact, email@example.com or 212.620.5000 x337.

 In addition to its six stunning gallery floors, the Rubin Museum of Art boasts a theater, café/bar, and workshop spaces.
-If you would like to discuss arranging an event-a performance, reading, lecture, recital, screening, or workshop-please contact Assistant Manager, Special Events.
+If you would like to discuss arranging an event-a performance, reading, lecture, recital, screening, or workshop-please contact the Special Events department.
 The Rubin Museum works with campuses and organizations to partner on selected events throughout New York City.
-If you would like to discuss possibilities for collaborative sponsorship and marketing of an event on your campus, please contact Public Relations and Marketing Manager.
+If you would like to discuss possibilities for collaborative sponsorship and marketing of an event on your campus, please contact the Public Relations department.